Formulations

 Enter appropriate values for Time and Fraction (dose) dissolved

-Select and open the ExcelĀ® file
+Select and open the Excel® file

-Import and transfer the appropriate ExcelĀ® sheet
+Import and transfer the appropriate Excel® sheet

 First Order defines the application as a first order input.
 The required input is the half-life of application value (t1/2).
+The formulation release is then described by the following equation:

 To set or change the properties of an existing formulation: